 Use a Quality List

 The same holds true for a list of contacts.
 Not all lists are made the same.
-Poor quality lists that aren’t sourced from a reputable data provider can be (and often are) full of bad addresses.
+Poor quality lists that aren’t sourced from reputable data providers can be (and often are) full of bad addresses.
 That’s emails that don’t exist at all, spam traps, and other addresses you don’t want to send to.

 Landing on a blacklist is a death sentence for email campaigns, especially in the cold email marketing space.

 So what’s the difference?
 What makes one list better than another?

 Bad lists are assembled via scraping, which is the use of software to search the internet for email addresses.
 When a potential email address is found, the software collects that address (or “scrapes” it).

 Scraped addresses are unreliable at best, with no way of knowing whether it’s a spam trap or even a real address at all.